alexflint/process-isolation/README.md

 Segmentation fault: 11
 ```

-We can safely run this code inside an isolated process, and do
+However, inside an isolated process we can safely run this without our
-something when it crashes:
+whole python interpreter crashing:

 ```
 from process_isolation import import_isolated, ProcessTerminationError